dev-jaswanth/Freshers-Bootcamp-2024/DIP_Article.md

     }
 }
 ```
+The Application class showcases the application of the Dependency Inversion Principle.
+It depends on the `ILogger` interface rather than any concrete logging implementation, which is passed to the Application class through its constructor (a technique known as **constructor injection**).
+The Run method of this class uses the `ILogger` instance to log a message, demonstrating that the Application class is designed to work with any implementation of `ILogger`.

 xUnit is a testing framework for the .NET programming languages.
 Moq, on the other hand, is a mocking framework for .NET.
 ```csharp
 // ApplicationTests.cs